ninjablocks/utilities/README.md

 Utilities
 =========

-Utilities is a set of helper apps for Ninja Blocks.
+The Utilities git repository  is a set of helper apps for Ninja Blocks.

 serialnumber |  Serial Number
 ----------------------------